po1sontre/google_Log_Viewer/README.md

   ```bash
   cp .env.example .env
   ```
-- Replace `your-project-id` with your actual Google Cloud project ID
+- Create all required JSON files as described above
-- Add your service account key file
+- Update the credentials.js file with your project details

 4. Start the server:
 ```bash